RichardCoffee/privacy-my-way/README.md

 This is beta code.
 Not guaranteed to do anything more than take up space on your computer.
+The multisite code =should= work, but needs more testing.

 # Privacy My Way